 This would be a clear example in which opening the post would have shown an intention to act to a person’s detriment.
 In this example, any punishment would, of course, be on top of the more serious offence of theft and fraud in relation to the credit card itself.

 However, sometimes people accidently open other’s post, and they should not face criminal punishment.
 For example, if somebody receives a lot of post and therefore opens it quickly, it is quite likely that they may open another’s post (which may have been incorrectly sent to them) without looking at who the letter is addressed to.

 Clearly, in this situation it would be wrong to face criminal punishment for opening another’s post.
 But this highlights the difficulties faced by those who would attempt to prove someone’s intent to act to a person’s detriment.

-Every day, highly confidential and personal information is sent by post and, with a large number of identity fraud crimes being enabled by stealing this information, it is in the interest of the pubic that it is a punishable offence to open another person’s post.
+Every day, highly confidential and personal information is sent by post and, with a large number of identity fraud crimes being enabled by stealing this information, it is in the interest of the public that it is a punishable offence to open another person’s post.

 The Postal Services Act 2000 states that any person who commits this offence may be “liable on summary conviction to a fine not exceeding level 5 on the standard scale or to imprisonment for a term not exceeding six months or to both”.

 Level 5 on the standard scale is a fine of £5,000.